Skia correctness testing is primarily served by a tool named DM. This is a quickstart to building and running DM.

 This status line tells us several things.

-Next, the status line tells us that there are 1857 unfinished tasks, either currently running or waiting to run.
+The number of unfinished tasks, in this example there are 1857, either currently running or waiting to run.
 We generally run one task per hardware thread available, so on a typical laptop there are probably 4 or 8 running at once.
 Sometimes the counts appear to show up out of order, particularly at DM startup; it’s harmless, and doesn’t affect the correctness of the run.

 Next, we see this task took 1.36 milliseconds to run.
 Generally, the precision of this timer is around 1 microsecond.
 The time is purely there for informational purposes, to make it easier for us to find slow tests.